benmvp/slides/2020/jsconfhi/perfect-lib.md

 - Only 1/3 of devs had used TypeScript in 2017
 - In 2018, it was 47%
 - In 2019, it was nearly 60%
-  * Add in those that are interested in learning: **80%**
+  * If we add in those that are interested in learning: **80%**
-- 8 out of every 10 developer will need TypeScript definitions from your lib
+- 8 out of every 10 developers will need TypeScript definitions from your lib
   * In order to build their app using your lib
 - Question: **So what makes it possible to make TypeScript definitions available?**